Temporal Aggregation for Land-Use Change

 data_vars={

-"reflectance": (["band", "y", "x"], spectral_data),
+"reflectance": (["band", "y", "x"], reflectance),

-"valid_mask": (["y", "x"], valid_mask.astype(np.uint8))
+"valid_mask": (["y", "x"], valid_mask.astype(np.uint8)),

 },